 Bring water and wear sunscreen

 Much of the temple is outside and you'll be exposed to the sun, so it'll be pretty hot as you're walking around.
 And obviously...don't forget your camera!
-It's free to enter, but you might want to bring cash for lunch.
+It's free to enter, but you might want to bring cash for lunch — there's a great cafe up at the entrance that serves up favorites, like Pad Thai and curry.

 Be respectful of the monks

-Go travel to Asia!
-But, don't just be a tourist for a week.
+Go travel in Asia!
+It's amazing — But, don't just be a tourist for a week.
 You'll miss out on so many incredible sites like this beautiful temple.
-Live and volunteer for a semester and you'll be able to explore just about everything you want to see in Thailand all while experiencing the culture and living like a local.
+Live and volunteer for a semester abroad and you'll be able to explore just about everything you want to see in Thailand all while experiencing the culture and living like a local ... and of course seeing the best Thailand beaches while you're at it.

-Learn more about how you can volunteer in Thailand and teach cute, little Thai kids how to speak English with International Language Programs (ILP) by clicking below.
+Learn more about how you can volunteer in Thailand and teach cute, little Thai kids how to speak English — do it all with International Language Programs.
 There's no experience required, just a love of children and a desire to travel the world with other college-aged volunteers!